newville/wxmplot/_sources/imagepanel.txt

 .. image:: images/image_3color.png
    :width: 85%

-Note that there is also a selection for the *Zero Intensity Color' which can either be 'black' or 'white'.
-The same image with a white background looks like:
+Note that there is also an Image->Toggle Background Color (Black/White) menu selection that can switch the zero intensity color between black and white.
+The same image with a white background looks
+like:

 .. image:: images/image_3color_white.png